 Whether you are in mediation or a courtroom, always dress conservatively, be polite, and be on time.
 These seemingly-little things can make a significant impression on judges, social workers, and others who may be involved in your case.

 Even in the best of circumstances, issues surrounding child custody can arise.
-A child custody lawyer in Pennsylvania can assist you with your case, improve your chances of a successful resolution, and take some of the burden off your shoulders during challenging times.
+A child custody lawyer in Chester County, Pennsylvania can assist you with your case, improve your chances of a successful resolution, and take some of the burden off your shoulders during challenging times.